Language secessionism: In Serbo-Croatian

-Serbo-Croatian has a strong structural unity, according to the vast majority of linguists who specialize in Slavic languages.
+Serbo-Croatian, as a standardized form of the Shtokavian dialect, has a strong structural unity, according to the vast majority of linguists who specialize in Slavic languages.
 However, the language is spoken by populations that have strong, different, national consciousnesses: Bosniaks, Croats, Montenegrins, and Serbs.

 Since the breakup of Yugoslavia in 1991, Serbo-Croatian has lost its unitary codification and its official unitary status.
 It is now divided into four official languages which follow separate codifications: Bosnian, Croatian, Montenegrin and Serbian.
 This process has been accused of being grounded on pseudoscientific claims fueled by political agendas.

-Indeed, linguists, and specially sociolinguists, have not ceased to speak of a common Serbo-Croatian.
+Indeed, linguists and sociolinguists have not ceased to speak of a common Serbo-Croatian.
 It is a pluricentric language being cultivated through four voluntarily diverging normative varieties, Croatian, Bosnian, Montenegrin and Serbian, which are sometimes considered Ausbau languages.
-However, Ausbau languages must have different dialect basis, whereas standardized Croatian, Bosnian, Montenegrin and Serbian have the same dialect basis (Štokavian, specifically the Eastern Herzegovinian dialect).
+However, Ausbau languages must have different dialect basis, whereas standardized Croatian, Bosnian, Montenegrin and Serbian have the same supradialect basis (Shtokavian with regional differences).

 On the contrary, the Serbo-Croatian kind of language secessionism is now a strongly consensual and institutional majority phenomenon.
 Still, this does not make it legitimate to say that such secessionism has led to "Ausbau languages" in the cases of Croatian, Bosnian, Montenegrin and Serbian, because such diversion has not taken place: